ni/nimi-python/docs/nirfsg/class.rst

 =======

 .. py:class:: Session(self, resource_name, options={}, id_query=False, reset_device=False)
-.. py:class:: Session(self, resource_name, options={}, id_query=False, reset_device=False)

     Opens a session to the device you specify as the :py:attr:`nirfsg.Session.RESOURCE_NAME` and returns a ViSession handle that you use to identify the NI-RFSG device in all subsequent NI-RFSG method calls.
-    Opens a session to the device you specify as the :py:attr:`nirfsg.Session.RESOURCE_NAME` and returns a ViSession handle that you use to identify the NI-RFSG device in all subsequent NI-RFSG method calls.

-    This method also configures the device through the :py:attr:`nirfsg.Session.OPTION_STRING` input.
     This method also configures the device through the :py:attr:`nirfsg.Session.OPTION_STRING` input.

     **Supported Devices** : PXI-5610, PXIe-5611, PXIe-5644/5645/5646, PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860